mpaktiti/blog/content/blog/the-rule-of-thirds/index.md

 ---
-title: The Rule of Thirds
+title: The rule of thirds
 date: "2023-09-19"
 description: "On the nonlinearity of progress and the rules that apply when you are chasing a dream"
 ---